Who am I?

 Therapy offers a supportive space to explore these questions, untangle internal conflicts, and discover an authentic sense of self that feels whole, empowered and true.

-Detransitioners may face misunderstanding, stigma, or isolation from both within and outside of the LGBTQ+ community, making compassionate support essential.
+Those on the detransition journey may face misunderstanding, stigma or isolation from both within and outside of the LGBTQ+ community, making compassionate support essential.